keisukeirie/Amazon_review_helpfulness_prediction/README.md

 ## Data used:

 the original data and data unzipping function was created by Julian McAuley

 This dataset contains product reviews and metadata from Amazon,
 including 142.8 million reviews spanning May 1996 - July 2014.
 The dataset includes reviews (ratings, text, helpfulness votes),
 product metadata (descriptions, category information, price, brand, and image features),
 and links (also viewed/also bought graphs).

-I used review dataset and metadata in order to build my prediction model.
+I merged review dataset and metadata together and preprocessed data to run prediction model.

 ------------
 #### other info: